hamstercage/hamstercage.github.io/content/documentation/command-reference.md

 Add one or more files to the repository.
 You need to specify the tag the files will be added to.
 The files will be added to the manifest, and the contents of the files copied to the repository.

+Adding a file that is already in the manifest for the given tag is an error.

 ### Applying Files `apply`

 ```shell